didierfred/SimpleModifyHeaders/README.md

 The extension can be start and stop via the button on the top right.

-To save and apply the modification , you need to click on the save button
+To save and apply the modification, you need to click on the save button.

 It's possible to:
 -  export the configuration in a file (json format)